amjjd/rustrast/rustrast-02/README.md

 }
 ```

 That's an improvement: 8ms in debug, about 0.6ms in release.
-0.6ms for about 8MB of pixel data is close to the memory
+0.6ms for about 8MB of pixel data is not far off half the
+peak memory bandwidth of the DDR4-4000 RAM in my machine (I think, I don't know exactly how this stuff works but there
-bandwidth, so I don't think we can do better than that.
-At this point I realised that I had a divide-modulo-3 per pixel
+is [sales material](https://www.crucial.com/support/memory-speeds-compatability) online), so I don't think I can do a
+lot better than that.
+At this point I realised that I had a divide-modulo-3 per pixel in all the other versions, which
-in all the other versions, which is probably bad, so I went back to the very first version and got rid of it.
-The
+is probably bad, so I went back to the very first version and got rid of it.
+Again, the simplest way was to use a
-simplest way was to use a two-pixel pattern:
+two-pixel pattern:

 ```
 static PATTERN: [RGBQUAD; 2] = [